spiffe/spiffe.io/content/docs/latest/deploying/install-server.md

 This section walks you step-by-step through getting a server running in your Kubernetes cluster and configuring a workload container to access SPIRE.

+{{< info >}}
+This walkthrough uses static Kubernetes manifests to teach you how the SPIRE Server's components fit together.
+For production deployments, use the [SPIRE Helm charts](/docs/latest/spire-helm-charts-hardened-about/), which are the easiest and supported way to deploy and maintain a complete SPIRE stack on Kubernetes.
+{{< /info >}}

 {{< warning >}}
 You must run all commands from the directory containing the **.yaml** files used for configuration.
 {{< /warning >}}